 pip install lxml

-Let’s start with a simple web scraper using the request to scrape static HTML content.
+Let’s start with a simple example of how to use Python to scrape a website using the requests library to extract static content.

 import requests